-With curves to die for and an elegance to match, the Rastal Teku captured us from the start.
-Some may shy away from stemmed beer glasses thinking they're a little too dainty, but we implore you to set aside your preconceived notions and give this gorgeous glass a spin.
-The thin rim makes each sip pleasant and allows the focus to be on the beverage, not a thick wall of glass.
-The Rastal Teku no doubt gives the highest amount of satisfaction for each beer tested, not only making it the overall tastiest to drink from but all very versatile.
-We enjoyed pilsners, stouts, and IPAs from this glass that marries a happy drinking experience with pretty much any type of beer you pour into it.
+The Rastal Teku 3.0 captured us from the start with curves to die for and elegance to match.
+Some may shy away from stemmed beer glasses thinking they're a little too delicate, but take a moment to set aside your bias and give this gorgeous glass a chance.
+The thin rim makes each sip pleasant and allows the focus to be on the beverage without navigating a thick-walled glass.
+We found this glass versatile and the tastiest to drink from overall.
+We enjoyed pilsners, stouts, and IPAs from this glass, creating a delicious and pleasant drinking experience with any beverage you pour into it.
 If you're into interesting and flavorful brews, this is the glass to serve them in.
 We don't shy away from serving our guests a hard cider in this glass, either.

-This is a refined glass that lands decidedly on the craft beer side of the market.
+This refined glass lands decidedly on the craft beer side of the market.
 This isn't the glass you reach for when having brews on the tailgate or to accompany yard work.
 Hesitation to pour someone their fifth beer in this glass is warranted, too.
-Though the petite design and thin walls do add elegance, it also makes the glass prone to breakage; an especially worrisome ordeal when trying to get a dish sponge into the dimple in the bottom of the glass's reservoir.
-All in all, though, this glass shows its appreciation for the beer and the beer drinker better than any other we tested.
+Though the petite design and thin walls add elegance, it also makes the glass prone to breakage, an especially problematic ordeal when getting a dish sponge into the dimple in the bottom of the glass's reservoir.
+Overall, though, this glass shows its appreciation for the beer and the beer drinker better than any other we tested.

-Now, if you aren't the practical type, or if you have a more discerning palate, this may not be your top choice.
+Now, if you are looking for something more stylistic than practical or have a more discerning palate, this may not be your top choice.
 The lack of beer-centric design leaves something to be desired.
-Overall, the build quality is excellent, and if you are looking to buy several glasses for a low price, we wouldn't hesitate to snatch up this multi-pack.
+But the build quality is excellent, and if you are looking to buy several glasses for a low price, we wouldn't hesitate to snatch up this multi-pack.

-Coming from a company started in 1818, the Libbey Craft Brews Assorted Glasses Set is a quality purchase to compliment your beer drinking.
+Coming from a company started in 1818, the Libbey Craft Brews Assorted Glasses set is a quality purchase to compliment your beer drinking.
 Comprised of 6 different beer glass styles from around the world, there is something for everyone and nearly every style in this set.
-All of the glasses feel well-made and even.
-They don't wobble on the table.
-If you want to dabble with a variety of craft beers with glasses without spending a lot of money on individual sets, this is a great loophole.
+All the glasses feel well-made and even, and none wobbled on the table.
+If you want to dabble in various craft beers without spending much money on individual sets of glasses, this is a great variety pack for consideration.

-Though it is fun to have access to a wide variety of glasses, if your taste for brews is more concentrated, you might want to invest in a particular set.
-Some testers felt like they would really only use a few of the glasses in the set with any regularity, leaving the others to take up cabinet space.
-And though this specific set does not match the seller's image, all the styles advertised are there, well made and ready to be enjoyed.
-If you want variety in your beer glass selection, this is the multi-pack we recommend first.
+Though having a wide variety of beer glasses at the ready is fun, you might want to invest in a particular set if your taste for brews is more concentrated.
+Some testers felt they would really only use a few glasses in this set regularly, leaving the others to take up precious cabinet space.
+While this specific set does not match the seller's image, all the styles advertised are there, well made, and ready for your enjoyment.
+If you want variety in your beer glass selection, Libbey is the multi-pack we recommend first.

-The robust feel of the Chefcaptain Dimple Stein harkens to a time and place where beer was swiftly consumed, then the glass slammed down to the table with authority.
+The robust feel of the Chefcaptain Dimple Stein harkens to a time and place where beer was consumed boisterously in dark pubs.
 It takes one tough mug to pull off such a feat over and over again.
-Though all of the glasses we tested survived a sideways topple, this was the only glass that made us feel comfortable with enthusiastic cheers.
-It survives thanks to its bulky construction.
+Though all the glasses we tested survived a sideways topple, this was the only glass that made us feel comfortable with enthusiastic cheers.
+Its bulky construction is up to the challenge.
 The dimples in the glass help refract light, better illuminating beer and showing off its tempting color.
 Not only an aesthetic choice, but the dimples in the mug are extremely handy for a nice grip while hand washing.
 With four built-to-last beer mugs in this fairly-priced set, there's a lot of value here, too.

 So it can take a tumble, looks awesome, and is easy to wash.
 Does that make it an excellent beer glass?
 That depends on who you are.
 If you are dead set on tasting more delicate notes in specialty brews, this isn't the model for you.
 This design is for the chug, not the smug.
 For those who prefer a beer hall to a craft bottle shop, the Chefcaptain Dimple Stein will fit right into your kitchen cabinet.

-If you've ever been out for a drink across the pond, chances are you've come across this style of drinkware at the pub.
+If you've ever been out for a drink across the pond, chances are you've encountered this style of drinkware at the pub.
 American bars and breweries tend to favor the shaker glass over the pub pint, which makes this model feel unique and well-traveled.
 The bulge was meant to keep stacked glasses from sticking together and to save the lip from chipping/nicking (hence the nickname "nonic").
 The bulge also allows for more beer surface area to interact with the air when tipped, which seems to open the beer back up with each tilt.
 This adds added sensory experience, mostly in the nose.
-Altogether, the Luxu 20-oz Pint is a great value for those wanting to get away from the mundane shaker.
+Altogether, the Luxu 20-Ounce Pint is a great value for those wanting to escape the mundane shaker.

-Though some may love the larger size of this glass compared to American pints, it could be intimidating to others, especially those particular about how a typical 12-ounce can looks in this glass.
-One other thing to mention is a slight wobble that came with one of the glasses.
-The bottom of these glasses are non-recessed, so if the bottom isn't perfectly level, wobbles ensue, as we witnessed.
-If that isn't a deal-breaker, then we would consider these a great alternative to your standard American pint.
+Some may love the larger size of this glass compared to American pints.
+Others may find it intimidating, especially those particular about how a typical 12-ounce can look in this glass.
+Another factor to consider is that one glass had a slight wobble.
+The bottoms of these glasses are non-recessed, so wobbles may ensue if the bottom isn't perfectly level.
+If that isn't a deal-breaker, you'll find the Luxu is a great alternative to your standard American pint.

-Some like it hoppy, and for those who do, there's the Spiegelau IPA Craft Beer Set.
+Some like it hoppy, and there's the Spiegelau IPA Craft Beer Set for those who do.
 These glasses are just as beautiful as they are complementary to the style of beer they are built to deliver.
 Their shape channels the aromatics IPAs are known for straight to your nose, making these glasses a treat for your senses while enhancing the IPA-drinking experience.
 Constructed from durable and high-quality glass, these glasses hit the mark and more.
-In fact, we noticed a palpable advantage to these over its competitors.
+In fact, we noticed a discernible advantage to these over its competitors.
 The head was slow-building yet very present, and the balance between the heavier bottom pairs well with a full glass.

 If you aren't into IPAs, we recommend passing on this set.
-Though you may be able to enjoy other styles from these glasses, the facts that they don't stack well in your cupboard and are quite hard to clean with a conventional sponge make other models a better choice.
-But for those who take their IPAs seriously, this is a great addition to your arsenal.
+Though you may be able to enjoy drinking other beer styles out of these glasses, they don't stack well in the cupboard and are quite hard to clean with a conventional sponge, making other models a better choice.
+But for those who take their IPAs seriously, this set will make your hop-imbibing experience all the better.

 Some say the true test of a good brewery is its ability to craft a fine pilsner.
-Such a clean and refined style deserves a beautifully thought-out glass to match.
+Such a clean and refined style deserves a well-crafted glass to match.
 Enter the Brimley Pilsner Glasses Set.
 This attractive set of four with spiraling nucleation tickles the senses in a way others can leave flat.
-Easy to grip and surprisingly strong for their tall stature, these glasses are even rated strong/safe enough to put in your freezer if you like having a frosty glass ready to go.
+Easy to grip and surprisingly strong for their tall stature, these glasses are even rated strong and safe enough to put in your freezer if you like having a frosty glass ready to go.

-Though the Brimley Pilsner Glass Set may reign king in the pilsner and light beer game, it is still a rather style-specific glass.
-It just felt wrong pouring a stout into this glass to our testers with a beer industry education.
-We also found some blemishes in the glass walls, which is especially a bummer for drinkware meant to display light-colored beer.
-The glasses do not stack and can be hard to clean manually.
+Though the Brimley Pilsner Glass Set may reign king in the Pilsner and light beer game, it is still a rather style-specific glass.
+To our testers with a beer industry education, It just felt wrong pouring a stout into this glass.
+We also found some blemishes on the glass walls, a true let-down for drinkware intended to display light-colored beer.
+The glasses do not stack and can be hard to clean by hand.
 But if light beers (especially pilsners) are your jam, this is a pretty nice set.

-What do you get when you combine the inviting and familiar shape of a beer can and a classic pint glass?
+What do you get when you combine a beer can's inviting and familiar shape with a classic pint glass?
 The Libbey Pint 2-Pack.
-While this seems like a mere novel idea, these beer glasses do bring something new and enjoyable to the table.
+While this seems like a mere novel idea, these beer glasses bring something new and enjoyable to the table.
 The glass looks like it would be more awkward to drink out of than it is.
 In fact, we found its thin lip more enjoyable than drinking out of the shakers we tested.
-The beveled lipping on the glass and smaller opening make sipping quite easy and dribble-free.
-Also more, the craftsmanship is quite good on this quirky pair.
+The beveled lipping on the glass and smaller opening make sipping easy and dribble-free, and the craftsmanship is quite good on this quirky pair.

-There are a couple of downsides to these glasses, at least when comparing to our other subjects.
-The small mouth opening can make it hard to give them a good cleaning, especially for larger hands.
+These glasses have a couple of downsides, at least when compared to our other subjects.
+The small mouth opening can make it hard to clean them well, especially for larger hands.
 Also, although the Libbey Pint 2-Pack feels well balanced, the thin nature of the glass may prove more prone to breakage over time.
-In all, though not our favorite glasses, we were pleasantly surprised by their charm and easy drinkability for most styles.
+Though not our favorite glasses, we were pleasantly surprised by their charm and easy drinkability for most styles.
 This cup stands out for being different, which is refreshing on its own.

 Why You Should Trust Us